 Cannonball Adderly

 Originally nicknamed "Cannonball" in high school for his large appetite, the nickname mutated into "Cannonball" and stuck.
 From a musical family in Florida, Adderley was drafted into the U. S. Army in 1950.
-He became leader of the 36th Army Dance Band, led his own band while studying music at the U. S. Naval Academy, and then led an army band while stationed at Fort Knox, Kentucky.
-In 1955, Adderley sat in on a club date with bassist Oscar Pettiford and created such a fervor that he was signed almost immediately to a recording contract.
+He became leader of the 36th Army Dance Band, led his band while studying music at the U. S. Naval Academy, and then led an army band stationed at Fort Knox, Kentucky.
+In 1955, Adderley sat in on a club date with bassist Oscar Pettiford, creating such enthusiasm that he was immediately signed to a recording contract.

-Adderley became a seminal influence on the hard-driving style known as hard-bop and could swing ferociously at faster tempos, yet he was also an effective and soulful ballad stylist.
-Adderley led his own band, which broke up when he was invited to join the Miles Davis Quintet in 1957.
+Adderley became a seminal influence on the hard-driving style known as hard-bop and could swing ferociously at faster tempos.
+Yet, he was also an effective and soulful ballad stylist.
+Adderley led his band, which broke up when he was invited to join the Miles Davis Quintet in 1957.
 For two years, Adderley recorded some of his best work on the landmark Davis albums Milestones and Kind of Blue within this sextet.
-Adderley left the Davis band to reform his quintet in 1959, this time with his brother Nat, Sam Jones, pianist Bobby Timmons and drummer Louis Hayes.
-Adderley recorded for Riverside, for Capitol, and then for Fantasy records.
+Adderley left the Davis band to reform his quintet in 1959, this time with his brother Nat, Sam Jones, pianist Bobby Timmons, and drummer Louis Hayes.
+Adderley recorded for Riverside, for Capitol, and then for Fantasy Records.

-Adderley added a funky vocabulary of gospel and blues to the style of jazz, America's classic music.
+Adderley added a funky vocabulary of gospel and blues to the style of jazz, America's classical music.
+When the growing development of polyrhythms and polytonality threatened to make jazz harder for non-musicians to appreciate, the Cannonball Adderley bands helped preserve the music’s roots in a more readily understood sense.
+As the leader of his bands and an alto and soprano saxophone stylist, "Cannonball" Adderley was one of the progenitors of the swinging music known as hard-bop.
 He suffered a stroke while on tour and died in August 1975.
-During the period when the growing development of polyrhythms and polytonality threatened to make jazz harder for non-musicians to appreciate, the Cannonball Adderley bands helped preserve the music’s roots in a more readily understood sense.
-Both as the leader of his own bands as well as an alto and soprano saxophone stylist, "Cannonball" Adderley was one of the progenitors of the swinging, music that became known as hard-bop.

 A Century of Jazz by Roy Carr